 mine is too short

-This fuzzy yarn from 2013 is very soft, but so very hard to see where to put the hook.
+headband on 2021-08-11 This fuzzy yarn from 2013 is very soft, but so very hard to see where to put the hook.
 I chose to add both blue and purple to it, crocheting with 3 strands at a time with a big hook, so the stitch didn't disappear in the fuzz.

 Even with the extra yarn, it's hard to see.
 I tried to stitch the ends together with a twist and messed it up, but can't find the end to try to fix it.